-William P. Ramey III has now been selected to the Super Lawyers list consecutive years from 2014-2021 in the area of Intellectual Property Litigation, a Houston Top Lawyer for 2013-2021 as selected by H-Texas magazine and Houstonia Top Lawyer 2013-2021 as selected by Houstonia magazine is the founding partner of Ramey & Schwaller, LLP.
-His practice concentrates on obtaining, enforcing and licensing intellectual property, including patents, trademarks, copyrights and trade secrets across numerous technologies, from wireless technology to Biochemistry and oilfield equipment.
+William P. Ramey III has now been selected to the 2022 Super Lawyers list consecutive years from 2014-2022 in Intellectual Property Litigation, a Houston Top Lawyer for 2013-2022 as selected by H-Texas magazine and Houstonia Top Lawyer 2013-2021 as selected by Houstonia magazine is the founding partner of Ramey, LLP.
+His practice concentrates on obtaining, enforcing, and licensing intellectual property, including patents, trademarks, copyrights, and trade secrets across numerous technologies, from wireless technology to Biochemistry and oilfield equipment.
 Bill has tried many cases as first chair to verdict.
 Bill's practice includes representing both plaintiffs and defendants with a variety of fee arrangements from contingent to hourly.
-Bill's ideal client is on passionate bout their IP and willing to do what it takes to enforce that IP.
-His client range from solo inventors to multi-national corporations.
-For 2021, a goal for Bill and his Firm is to be in the top ten law firms filing new patent cases across the United States.
+Bill's ideal client is on passionate about their IP and willing to do what it takes to enforce that IP.
+His clients range from solo inventors to multi-national corporations.
+For 2022, a goal for Bill and his Firm is to be in the top ten law firms filing new patent cases across the United States.

 Prior to starting his law firm, Bill worked as a patent attorney for a Fortune 500 firm, where he performed due diligence for clients; assessment of portfolios for acquisition of new technologies and assessing the patent positions of the entities for acquisition; negotiating and reviewing contracts; drafting and advising on Abbreviated New Drug Application (ANDA) procedures; and conducting intellectual property related training to maximize the capture of the company's IP.